-• A link to the preliminary session programme can be found on the programme page.
+• Links to the full congress programme and an abstract book can be found on the programme page.

 On 8–11 August, 2022, the 30th Congress of Nordic Historians will be held at the University of Gothenburg, Sweden.
 The meeting coincides with the 400th anniversary of the city of Gothenburg.
 The first Congress was held in Lund in 1905, and since then it has circulated between different universities in the Nordic countries.
 Gothenburg has previously hosted the meeting in 1923 and 1951.

-The main organisers are the Department of Historical Studies at the University of Gothenburg, the Swedish Historical Association and the Nordic Committee for Historians in collaboration with the Unit of Economic History and the Department of Literature, History of Ideas, and Religion at the University of Gothenburg.
+The main organisers are the Department of Historical Studies at the University of Gothenburg, the Swedish Historical Association and the Nordic Committee for Historians in collaboration with the City of Gothenburg, the Unit of Economic History and the Department of Literature, History of Ideas, and Religion at the University of Gothenburg.

 The main theme of the 2022 Congress is ‘Global and local’ and the keynote speakers are Professor Maya Jasanoff, Harvard University (USA) and Professor Poul Holm, Trinity College Dublin (Ireland).
 The congress theme emphasises the connections that have existed and still exist between the global and the local and how these have influenced and keep influencing each other; notably this has been a distinctive element in the history of the host city.
 Approaches that link the global and local to each other are important, both historiographically and politically.